jasonmaster/ArchInstaller/README.md

   * Add automated root partition resizing magic to `arch-install.sh` for Raspberry Pi.
     * <http://michael.otacoo.com/manuals/raspberry-pi/>
   * Detect locale for dictionaries in desktop environment installs.
-  * When the script changes something in a user home directory, make that change for all users.
   * Fix Thinkpad T43p hotkeys keys.
     * Run one of the following on system start up.
     * `echo enable,0x00ffffff > /proc/acpi/ibm/hotkey`